 implement

-Execute task implementation steps with automated LLM-as-Judge quality verification, sequential and parallel step execution, and Definition of Done validation.
+Execute task implementation steps using automated LLM-as-Judge quality verification, sequential and parallel execution, and Definition of Done (DoD) validation.

-• Purpose - Implement all steps from a planned task specification and verify working results
+• Purpose: Implement all steps from a planned task specification and verify the results.

-• Output - Working code with tests passing, task moved to .specs/tasks/done/
+• Output: Working code with passing tests; task moved to .specs/tasks/done/.

 /sdd:implement [task-file] [options]